 For specialized radiographs and dental radiographs we have a dental x-ray machine.
 Our dental page has more details.

 Our dental x-ray machine gives us tremendous detail to find painful tooth lesions that are not apparent during an exam

 When a significant disease process is present we occasionally need the help of an ultrasound.
 This is the use of sound waves instead of x-rays to look at the internal organs.
 It is used only when one of our doctors deems it is necessary.
 It allows us to look at an internal organ in ways x-rays cannot, and even allows us to biopsy these organs using a small biopsy needle during the ultrasound process.
 This test must be arranged in advance since we call in a specialist to perform the test in our hospital.

-This is an ultrasound picture of an enlarged left adrenal gland, as might be seen in hyperadrenocorticism (Cushing’s Disease).
+This is an ultrasound picture of an enlarged left adrenal gland, as might be seen in Hyperadrenocorticism (Cushing’s Disease) in dogs or Adrenal Disease in ferrets.
 The lines demarcate the borders of the gland.
 Click on the picture to enlarge.

 An example of a report (click to enlarge).
 Note how detailed it is.
 It has revolutionized veterinary medicine, and replaced exploratory surgery in many cases, or told us surgery is needed immediately in other cases.

 Ultrasounds are especially important in some heart diseases.
 An ultrasound of the heart is called an echocardiogram.
 It is very useful for pets that have significant dental disease because it assesses the heart valves that are commonly injured due to bacterial infection.
 Our heart page has more information on echocardiograms.